-13b.
-For unicast transport of the multicast distribution session, SMF2 configures UPF2 to transmit the multicast distribution session towards RAN (using the received IP address and a GTP-U TEID).
+15. For unicast transport of the multicast distribution session, MB-SMF configures MB-UPF to transmit the multicast distribution session towards RAN (using the received IP address and a GTP-U TEID).

-14b.
-SMF2 sends a multicast distribution session response to AMF.
-It indicates QoS rule(s) for Multicast flows.
-For multicast transport of the multicast distribution, it also indicates in the downlink tunnel information the transport multicast address for the multicast session.
+16. MB-SMF sends a multicast distribution session response to AMF.
+For multicast transport of the multicast distribution, it indicates in the downlink tunnel information the transport multicast address for the multicast session.

-15b.
-AMF forwards multicast distribution session response to RAN node.
+17. AMF forwards multicast distribution session response to RAN node.

-16b.
-The RAN sends the session modification response that may include downlink tunnel information, see step 6.
+18. The RAN sends the session modification response, which does not include the unicast tunnel information.